hukushirom/luastick/manual.md

 // LuaStick cannot export int* to Lua.
 By declaring the type as void*, LuaStick becomes enable to export 'array' as lightuserdata.
 ```

+##### autodel

+Optional.
+It's valid when io="out" and the variable is an instance of a class.
+The specified instance is deleted automatically by Lua.

 ##### text content

 Optional.
 LuaStick outputs the text content to the HTML API manual.
 It describes the parameter.